Top Content Title

 Health and Safety Volunteer Requirements

 For any season additional volunteer requirements over and above what is noted above may be mandatory for all members to assist with Health and Safety requirements (e.g. playing music, health screening, etc.), should it be required.
 Hours will be determined and communicated separately by the Club.

 In order to avoid significant increases to STARSkate (and Advanced CanSkate) program fees, fundraising is necessary for our non-profit organization.
 The club relies on funds that come from a casino as a major source of fundraising (every 3 years – which the club then divides in thirds and allocates to a given year until the next casino).
 However, this only provides roughly 1/3 of the fundraising fees in a given year for the club.
 The rest of the fundraising must come from grants, competitions/events, raffles or other fundraising activities by all club members.

-All STARSkate skaters are required to contribute toward fundraising activities for the club and will be invoiced a $200 fundraising bond per skater at the beginning of the season.
-This bond does not apply to Advanced CanSkate skaters however Advanced CanSkate families are encouraged to support the club through active participation in fundraising.
+All STARSkate and Advanced CanSkate skaters are required to contribute toward fundraising activities for the club and will be invoiced a $200 fundraising bond per skater at the beginning of the season.

 The skater’s fundraising bond can be reduced by participating in club fundraising activities which will include, and may not be limited to: Meat Fundraisers, Pizza, Chocolates etc. The fundraisers for the year will be announced at the September parent meeting held each year.

 It is important to note that the fundraising bond will not cover the club’s entire fundraising commitment for a given year.
 Club members are still required to participate in other fundraising activities as needed by the club for which volunteer hours would be granted.

 If you require clarification on any of the Cochrane Skating Club’s policies please contact our Club President at email@example.com